spectr-e/react-projects/README.md

 You will create a contact application which will also be searchable.
 The user will be able to filter contacts through their first name.
 You will employ the following hooks: _useState_, _useEffect_, _useRef_.

 You will also learn how to import data from a JSON file and then export it to your UI.

+## Project 15: Registration Form App

+You will create a simple registration form with basic validation.
+When the project loads, it will autofocus your input fields.
+Validation alerts will be displayed upon errors like missing values in fields.
+You will also condition the application to automatically jump to the next empty field suppose a user tries to register with unfilled fields.

+Upon successful registration, the form will disappear and a successful alert will be shown.
+You will employ the following hooks: _useState_, _useEffect_, _useRef_.
+You will also use the alert component, title component, and the button component.